EliaBattiston/Adrenalina/README.md

 |-g|Start with a GUI|

 ### JavaFX external libraries
-When executing the Client with a GUI (with the -g startup flag) JavaFX libraries for the correct OS have to be provided by placing them in the `./lib` folder:
+When executing the Client with a GUI (with the -g startup flag) JavaFX libraries for the correct OS have to be provided by placing the `javafx-sdk-11` folder in the same folder where `AM06_Client.jar` is placed.
+In particular, these files need to be present in `./javafx-sdk-11/lib/`:

 ```
 javafx.base.jar